Sign-up for iLab to request service or get a detailed cost estimate for your project. Please contact us at least three weeks prior to any deadline.

 Next-generation sequencing, and the rapid production of large volumes of sequence data thereof, has extended the promise of whole-transcriptome reconstruction to investigators of non-model organisms, albeit with significant computational challenges.
 We aim to meet those challenges and offer de novo transcriptome assembly services which incorporate quality control, error correction, Trinity and additional cutting-edge assembly algorithms, assembly evaluation, filtration, and protein annotation.

 Core personnel have developed a resequencing toolkit to study whole genomic and/or targeted sequence-identification of variations in individuals and within populations, to identify novel mutations, single nucleotide polymorphisms (SNPs), indels, and structural variations for applications including Genotyping-by-sequencing and direct forward genetic mapping-by-sequencing.
-This toolkit includes GATK, FreeBayes, Bcftools, Picard, SHOREmap and MAQGene software.
-Resequencing data are analyzed via SAMtools and GATK, and tailored to sequencing platform and application to provide robust, reproducible and meaningful identification of sequence variations.
+This toolkit includes dDocent, FreeBayes, vcftools, and R libraries for statistical analysis of population structure.
+Genotyping data are analyzed to provide robust, reproducible and meaningful identification of sequence variations.

 Microarray Data Services